 Prior to entering the film business, Dan worked at TRW Defense & Space Systems, spending 18 years designing and developing weapons, image processing/analysis and intelligence systems for the Department of Defense, DIA, CIA, NSA and other government agencies.
 During this time, he was appointed by the Chiefs of Staff to be the technical chair of a committee tasked with standardizing mapping, charting, geodesy and imagery products throughout Department of Defense and he was the only non-governmental employee designated as a test and validation expert for what is now known as the National Geospatial- Intelligence Agency.

-A native of Phoenix, Arizona, Dan received a BS in Applied Mathematics and a BS in Computer Science from Claremont McKenna College.
+A native of Phoenix, Arizona, Dan received a BS in Applied Mathematics and a BS in Computer Science from Claremont Men’s College.
 Dan has consulted to the Library of Congress and the Library & Archives of Canada, as well as The Academy of Motion Picture Arts and Sciences, regarding film preservation and restoration techniques, metadata standardization, and future technologies for media repurposing.
-He’s a member of the Academy’s Public Programs Committee, as well as an associate member of the American Society of Cinematographers, and member of the Association of Moving Image Archivists, the Society of Motion Picture & Television Engineers, the Institute of Electrical & Electronic Engineers, the Association for Computing Machinery, and the Visual Effects Society.
+He’s a member of the Academy of Motion Picture Arts and Sciences and the Visual Effects Society, as well as an associate member of the American Society of Cinematographers.
+He is also a Senior Member of the Institute of Electrical & Electronic Engineers and a member of the Association for Computing Machinery.